crazy-max/ghaction-github-release/README.md

 ### environment variables

-Following environment variables can be used as `step.env` keys
+The following environment variables can be used as `step.env` keys

 | Name                | Description                                                                                                                                         |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|